Zinovy Gerdt: Career

-In 1945-1982, Gerdt was in the troupe of the Central Puppet Theater under the leadership of Sergei Obraztsov.
-He voiced many characters, the most famous one was the entertainer from the "Unusual Concert".
+In 1945–1982, Gerdt was in the troupe of the Central Puppet Theater under the leadership of Sergei Obraztsov.
+He voiced many characters, the most famous one was the entertainer in An Unusual Concert.
 He performed the role of the entertainer in different countries using the local language and was so convincing that the audiences always believed that the actor knew their language fluently: Gerdt perfectly mastered the art of onomatopoeia.

-In the Central Puppet Theater under the leadership of Sergei Obraztsov, Gerdt was also busy in the plays "Devil's Mill", "Wish upon a Pike", "The Night Before Christmas", "Divine Comedy", etc.
+In the Central Puppet Theater under the leadership of Sergei Obraztsov, Gerdt was also busy in the plays Devil's Mill, Wish Upon a Pike, The Night Before Christmas, Divine Comedy, etc.

-He also played at the Sovremennik Theatre in the play "The Monument" by Anne Vetemaa staged by Valery Fokin (premiered in 1977).
+He also played at the Sovremennik Theatre in the play The Monument by Enn Vetemaa staged by Valery Fokin (premiered in 1977).

-Since 1983, he was an actor of the theater named after Yermolova Theatre (performance "Costume").
+Since 1983, he starred in Yermolova Theatre's version of The Dresser by Ronald Harwood.

 Zinovy Gerdt also worked in dubbing many foreign films for Soviet release.

-He had his cinematic debut in 1958 in an episodic role in the film Man from planet earth.
+He had his cinematic debut in 1958 in an episodic role in the film Man from Planet Earth.
 Gerdt is known primarily as a master of episodic, mostly comedic roles.
 In total, to actor's credit are more than 70 films.

 In the 1960s, he appeared in the films Michel and Mishutka (1961), Returned Music (1964), Want-Believe, Do not Want ...
 (1964), The Year As Life (1965), Green Light (1965), City of Masters (1965), Avdotya Pavlovna (1966), July Rain (1966), At the Thirteenth Hour of the Night (1968), Zigzag of Success (1969) and others.

-Recognition of the public came to the actor after the first major roles - Kukushkin in the film Magician (1967, directed by Pyotr Todorovsky) and Panikovsky in the film adaptation of Ilya Ilf and Yevgeny Petrov's novel The Golden Calf (1968, directed by Mikhail Schweitzer).
+Recognition of the public came to the actor after the first major roles – Kukushkin in the film Magician (1967, directed by Pyotr Todorovsky) and Panikovsky in the film adaptation of Ilya Ilf and Yevgeny Petrov's novel The Golden Calf (1968, directed by Mikhail Schweitzer).